Motion perception: The aperture problem

-See MIT example

 Motion integration

 Some have speculated that, having extracted the hypothesized motion signals (first- or second-order) from the retinal image, the visual system must integrate those individual local motion signals at various parts of the visual field into a 2-dimensional or global representation of moving objects and surfaces.
 (It is not clear how this 2D representation is then converted into the perceived 3D percept) Further processing is required to detect coherent motion or "global motion" present in a scene.

 The ability of a subject to detect coherent motion is commonly tested using motion coherence discrimination tasks.
 For these tasks, dynamic random-dot patterns (also called random dot kinematograms) are used that consist in 'signal' dots moving in one direction and 'noise' dots moving in random directions.
 The sensitivity to motion coherence is assessed by measuring the ratio of 'signal' to 'noise' dots required to determine the coherent motion direction.
 The required ratio is called the motion coherence threshold.

 Motion in depth

 As in other aspects of vision, the observer's visual input is generally insufficient to determine the true nature of stimulus sources, in this case their velocity in the real world.
 In monocular vision for example, the visual input will be a 2D projection of a 3D scene.
 The motion cues present in the 2D projection will by default be insufficient to reconstruct the motion present in the 3D scene.
 Put differently, many 3D scenes will be compatible with a single 2D projection.
 The problem of motion estimation generalizes to binocular vision when we consider occlusion or motion perception at relatively large distances, where binocular disparity is a poor cue to depth.
 This fundamental difficulty is referred to as the inverse problem.

 Nonetheless, some humans do perceive motion in depth.
 There are indications that the brain uses various cues, in particular temporal changes in disparity as well as monocular velocity ratios, for producing a sensation of motion in depth.
+Two different binocular cues of the perception motion in depth are hypothesized: Inter-ocular velocity difference (IOVD) and changing disparity (CD) over time.
+Motion in depth based on inter-ocular velocity differences can be tested using dedicated binocularly uncorrelated random-dot kinematograms.
+Study results indicate that the processing of these two binocular cues – IOVD and CD – may use fundamentally different low-level stimulus features, which may be processed jointly that later stages.
+Additionally, as monocular cue, also the changing size of retinal images contributes to motion in depth detection.